erincatto/box2c/docs/collision.md

 ### Ghost Collisions
 In many cases a game environment is constructed by connecting several segment shapes end-to-end.
-This can give rise to an unexpected artifact when a polygon slides along the chain of segment.
-In the figure below we see a box colliding with an internal vertex.
+This can give rise to an unexpected artifact when a polygon slides along the chain of segments.
+In the figure below there is a box colliding with an internal vertex.
 These *ghost* collisions are caused when the polygon collides with an internal vertex generating an internal collision normal.